atrealastralis/Email-Filter-Repository/README.markdown

 - `.gitignore`: Specifies files and directories to ignore in version control.

 ## Usage
 1. **Host the JSON File**: The `freeEmailProviders.json` is hosted in this repository.
-Use the raw URL (e.g., `https://raw.githubusercontent.com/your-username/your-repo/main/freeEmailProviders.json`) to fetch it in your application.
+Use the raw URL (`https://raw.githubusercontent.com/atrealastralis/Email-Filter-Repository/main/freeEmailProviders.json`) to fetch it in your application.
 2. **Integrate the Filter**: Use `emailFilter.js` in your project to filter emails.
 The script fetches the provider list and filters out emails from free or disposable domains.
 3. **Update the List**: Modify `freeEmailProviders.json` to add or remove domains as needed.
 Push changes to the repository to update the hosted file.